kprenger/Udacity-StorefrontBackend/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install the necessary packages.
-3. Copy the `.env.sample` file to one called `.env` and fill in the blanks.
+3. Copy the `.env.sample` file to one called `.env.dev` and fill in the blanks for your DEV environment.
+4. Copy the `.env.sample` file to one called `.env.test` and fill in the blanks for your TEST environment.
-4. Run the docker-compose YAML file with your docker tool of choice.
+5. Run the docker-compose YAML file with your docker tool of choice.
-5. Run `npm run migrate` to build the needed database tables.
+6. Run `npm run migrate` to build the needed database tables.
-6. Run `npm start` to build the code and start the server.
+7. Run `npm start` to build the code and start the server.

 ## Scripts